Garden with Japanese knotweed near residential property in South Yorkshire

 If you sell without treating, you are selling to a smaller pool of buyers at a lower price, but you avoid the upfront treatment cost and time.

-South Yorkshire has significant areas with knotweed infestation, particularly in riverside locations, on former industrial land, and in areas with disused railway infrastructure.
-Properties near the Don, Dearne, or Rother valleys, or near former colliery sites, are more likely to have knotweed present on or near the boundary.
+Sheffield is the 6th most knotweed-affected city in the UK, with around 3.7% of properties within 4km of central Sheffield postcodes recorded as having a known knotweed occurrence within sight or root range.
+The wider South Yorkshire region has significant infestation in riverside locations, on former industrial land, and along disused railway corridors.
+Properties near the Don, Dearne or Rother valleys, or close to former colliery sites in Rotherham, Doncaster and Barnsley, are statistically more likely to have knotweed on or near the boundary.

-If you are not sure whether your property has knotweed, a specialist survey (typically £200 to £500) will confirm the position before you put the property on the market.
+If you are not sure whether your property has knotweed, a specialist survey (typically £200 to £500 in 2026) will confirm the position before you put the property on the market.
+If you would prefer to bypass the survey-and-treatment route entirely, our sell a house with Japanese knotweed page sets out the cash offer process step by step.

 Your options for selling